Mistralys/skyrim-notes/README.md

 - **DDS**: Specialized texture file that also contains Mipmaps.
 - **Normal map**: Relief, topography or bump map.
 A separate texture file that contains the elevation information, as companion to the visual texture file.
 - **Mipmaps**: Different sized versions of a texture used depending on the player's distance from the textured object.
 Since an object far away does not need the full sized texture, a smaller version is used.
 Mipmaps are typcially generated automatically an directly integrated into the DDS file.
 - **Alpha channel**: Also called *specular* layer.
 This does not actually give the texture transparency, it determines how glossy it is.
 The more opaque the layer is (=no transparency), the glossier the result is.
+Not using an alpha layer will cause the texture to have the maximum glossiness.

 ### DDS Files